Does Roof Cleaning Really Extend Your Roof's Life?

 ⏱️9 min read

-👤DSG Exterior Clean
+👤DSG Exterior Cleaning

 You've probably noticed them: dark black or green streaks running down your asphalt shingle roof.
 Maybe a neighbor mentioned them, or you spotted them while raking leaves.
 Your first thought might be, "That's ugly, but it's just cosmetic, right?"